cheukwong93/First_Repository/README.md

 # Tutorial on how to edit a README.md file
-This is my personal practice on how to use github markup file (my very first time).
+This is my personal practice on how to use Github markup file (my very first time).
 ## How to commenting a word
 Simply use back slash '\\'.
 ## How to bold letter